himanshu2454/Kunteksto/README.md

 =======================================================

-**Kunteksto** is a tool for helping domain experts, data creators and data users translate their simple CSV formatted data files into the semantically enhanced formats.
-This provides a path for existing data to be used in conjuntion with the emerging *data-centric, model first* approach in analysis, general artificial intelligence and decision support systems.
+**Kunteksto** is a tool for helping domain experts, data creators and data users translate their simple CSV formatted data files into semantically enhanced formats.
+This provides a path for existing data to be used in conjunction with the emerging *data-centric, model first* approach in analysis, general artificial intelligence and decision support systems.
 This approach opens the door for the change to a *data-centric* world as opposed to the *application-centric* one we have now.
 This new approach enables automatic interoperability avoiding the data quality issues created through data cleaning and massaging.

 The importance of this capability and improved data quality is discussed in foundational S3Model https://datainsights.tech/S3Model documentation and references.
 However, detailed understanding of S3Model is not required to understand and use the power of Kunteksto.
 Addtional information on the data-centric movement can be found in the References below.